numtide/mkdocs-numtide/docs/index.md

     `mkdocs new .`

 This will create the following structure:
-.

 ├─ docs/

-│  └─ index.md
+        └─ index.md

-|  └─ ** add your .md files here !
+        └─ ** add your .md files here !

 └─ mkdocs.yml

 ** make sure your .md files are all in the docs folder

-### customize the mkdocs.yaml file for Urls and Navigation
+### 4. customize the mkdocs.yaml file for Urls and Navigation

-Copy the custom mkdocs.yaml file into root and edit the following for your repo:
+Copy the custom mkdocs.yaml file into the root and edit the following for your repo:

 `site_name:` - change this according to the relevant Numtide repo name